 Now open, this complex will both enthral and teach you what life was really like behind bars, which includes:

-- Refuge Café, open 11am – 5pm (last service 4:30pm), overlooking the Harbour of Safe Refuge
+- Refuge Café, open Wednesday to Sunday 11am-3pm (last service 2:30pm), overlooking the Harbour of Safe Refuge

 - Newly opened areas including the former woodwork area, life in the tailor's workshop and life in the prison quarters